|Best overall||HSK A2 Light Box Light Pad||SEE IT||

-Final Thoughts on light boxes
+Final thoughts on the best light boxes

 The purchase of a light box should be exciting.
 A good light box is a powerful tool to add to your studio.
-If you’re someone who values mobility, the HUION LB3 is an excellent pick.
+If you’re someone who values mobility, the HUION LB4 is an excellent pick.
 For someone who just landed a job in a cutting-edge animation house, the US Art Supply Lightmaster Giant is a major addition to a studio that will give you all the tracing space you need.
 For the average committed user, the HSK A2 does everything right for a decent price, while LITENERGY Portable A4 Tracing brings great value for those minding their wallets.